brokentelescope/ChromebookScheduler/README.md

 - Cancel your bookings to free up the slot for others.

 ## Midpoint-Based Date Range Update
-The Chromebook reservation availability is controlled by the `dateMaintained.txt` file, containing start and end dates in the format:
+The date maintained is determined by the `dateMaintained.txt` file, containing start and end dates in the format:
 - Start year, month, day
 - End year, month, day